Loading Events

 Co-hosted by Chesapeake Bay Funders Network, Grantmakers In Health, and Health and Environmental Funders Network.

-Join us for a webinar exploring the impacts of one of the most significant legal developments in recent years: the Supreme Court’s decision to overturn Chevron deference in Loper Bright v.
+This webinar explored the impacts of one of the most significant legal developments in recent years: the Supreme Court’s decision to overturn Chevron deference in Loper Bright v.
 Raimondo.
 This ruling has profound implications for the regulatory interpretation of major legislation such as the Clean Air Act, the Clean Water Act, and the Farm Bill.

 Chevron deference required judges to defer to agencies’ reasonable interpretations of ambiguous statutory language.
 A bedrock of administrative law stemming from the 1984 case Chevron U. S. A. Inc. v.
 Natural Resources Defense Council, Inc., the principle was grounded in the idea that agencies have technical and subject-matter expertise that judges and politicians do not.
 This decision, combined with that in Corner Post, Inc. v.
 Bd. of Governors of the Fed.
 Reserve System, which expands the statute of limitations the Administrative Procedure Act grants for challenging agency regulations, redefines the relationship between agencies and the judiciary.

-In this webinar, our panel of experts (see below) will address food, agriculture, and public health regulations that could be affected, potential impacts on both the way Congress legislates and agencies conduct rulemaking, and how this ruling may change the way funders conduct policy advocacy.
+In this webinar, our panel of experts (see below) addressed food, agriculture, and public health regulations that could be affected, potential impacts on both the way Congress legislates and agencies conduct rulemaking, and how this ruling may change the way funders conduct policy advocacy.

 Moderator: